vipulnaik/diet-exercise-health/notes/2021-08-22-fever-and-rash.md

 * In the morning I felt a bit hotter than usual but chalked it up to closing the window early in the morning.

+## Followup overnight and next morning

+I continued to feel somewhat itchy overnight on Sunday August 22 and the morning of Monday August 23.
+I kept moisturizer handy so that I could use it while in bed and could resist the urge to scratch.

+My morning temperature readings came to 98.7 (at around 5:37 AM) and 98.4 (at around 6:57 AM).